tepikin/EasyAnnotation/README.md

 ## Implementing lib
 **Step 1.** Add in your root build.gradle file (__*"project root dir"*/build.gradle__):

-Add in your root build.gradle at the end of repositories, at section: allprojects->repositories-> add `maven { url "https://jitpack.io" }`
+Add in your root build.gradle at the end of repositories, at section: <br />
+allprojects->repositories-> add `maven { url "https://jitpack.io" }`

-Add in your root build.gradle at the end of dependencies, at section: buildscript->dependencies-> add `classpath 'com.uphyca.gradle:gradle-android-aspectj-plugin:0.9.+'`
+Add in your root build.gradle at the end of dependencies, at section: <br />
+buildscript->dependencies-> add `classpath 'com.uphyca.gradle:gradle-android-aspectj-plugin:0.9.+'`

 ```gradle